About and Frequent Asked Questions

 Why would I want to deploy LocalRoot?

-The RFC7706 specification, defined within the DNSop working grop within the IETF defines a way to serve locally pre-cached root zone data to your local network.
-As RFC7706 states, the reason for doing this is typically to support lower latency requests for root-zone data.
+The RFC8806 specification, defined within the DNSop working grop within the IETF defines a way to serve locally pre-cached root zone data to your local network.
+As RFC8806 states, the reason for doing this is typically to support lower latency requests for root-zone data.
 This is mostly beliveed to be of highest benefit over reduced bandwidth or high latency connections.

 How does LocalRoot work?

-LocalRoot works by adding a local, up-to-date, copy of the root zone data to your recursive resolver(s).
-This is also known as being a local slave of the root zone.
+LocalRoot works by adding a local, up-to-date, copy of the root and other zone data to your recursive resolver(s).
+This is also known as being a local slave of the root and other zones.
 Your copy of the data is always up to date through the use of DNS notifies sent from LocalRoot servers to your resolver when root zone updates occur.

 Does LocalRoot serve traffic outside my network ?

 No. The LocalRoot service is only for you to use internal to your network.
-It is intended to allow you to serve root zone data to only networks that already make use of your resolver.
-Specifically, you will not be an authoratative service for the root zone outside your local network.
+It is intended to allow you to serve zone data to only networks that already make use of your resolver.
+Specifically, you will not be an authoratative service for any zone outside your local network.

 I'm in!
 How do I get started